maxkratt/FishNet-Documentation/tutorials/getting-started/spawning-and-despawning-items.md

 This script uses the [OnStartServer](../../guides/features/networked-gameobjects-and-scripts/network-behaviour-guides.md#onstartserver) NetworkBehaviour override method to start a Coroutine which will `Despawn` the object.
 OnStartServer will run on the server when the object is initialized with the network.

-`Despawn` needs to be called on the server and it will destroy the game object locally as well as on all clients automatically for you.
+`Despawn` needs to be called on the server, and it will destroy the game object locally as well as on all clients automatically for you.
 {% endstep %}

 {% step %}